Cases We Handle

 - The deceased was coerced or mentally unable to authorize the trust

+Do you suspect a mistake or miscarriage of justice in the financial trust your loved one established for you?
 Call us today.
 If we find grounds for challenging your loved one’s trust, we’ll fight to help you get your fair share.

 - Abuse of Power of Attorney

 As your loved one grows older, power of attorney may be given to a close friend or family member to help make important financial and medical decisions.
-But if he or she betrays your loved one’s trust, it can have serious financial consequences.
+But if he or she betrays your loved one’s intent, it can have serious financial consequences.
 If your loved one is the victim of power of attorney abuse, we’ll do everything we can to hold the abuser accountable.